Powered by

 Many African countries, including Namibia, are outraged by the ivory trade ban imposed by the Convention for International Trade in Endangered Species (CITES) in 1989.
 They want the ivory trade should be legalized.
 Let us understand why African countries are demanding to lift the ban on the ivory trade.

 At the 18th Conference of Parties (CoP18), five South African countries, Namibia, Angola, Botswana, Zimbabwe and Zambia, called for the lifting of the ban on the ivory trade.
 More than 4 lakh African elephants live in these countries.
-Which is two thirds of the entire continent.
+Which is two-thirds of the entire continent.
 Namibia is very desperate to get the ban on the ivory trade removed because they can earn a lot of money from the international market by trading ivory stocks.
 These countries believe that it is part of their natural resource.
-They have a right on this.
+They have a right to this.
 The money that they will get from Ivory Trade can be used to protect the environment.

 Countries opposing this ban say that rural people play a key role in environment conservation.
-Their income has been affected due to the ban on ivory trade.
+Their income has been affected due to the ban on the ivory trade.
 Illegal trade has increased due to the ban.
 The elephant population is also increasing beyond their capacity, They are destroying farmers' fields and human-animal conflict is increasing.
 The stock of ivory of elephants who died of natural death is increasing in these countries, it is not possible to sell them due to the ban.

 ivory Trade Ban